Call Us! Button

 Be Prepared To Commit

 Many rescued birds are recovering from illness or injury.
 Unfortunately, it’s not uncommon for them to be coping with their own form of PTSD as well.
 This often stems from neglect, abuse, or a traumatic experience.
 However, Polly could also be upset at being separated from a previous owner.
 This happens more than many people realize, especially with larger birds, as many of them have quite long lifespans, and sometimes outlive their owners.
+If you’re considering adopting an older bird, you might find our article on Adopting A Senior Bird helpful.
 Make sure that you’re ready, willing, and able to provide your winged companion with the love, care, attention, and veterinary care she needs for the rest of her life.

 Do you have questions about caring for a pet bird?
 Contact us, your local Las Vegas, NV animal clinic, today!